-EARLY WONDER TALL TOP OG \geq 50 days.
+CYLINDRA OG \$\frac{1}{4} \bigzer 55 days.
+[Danish heirloom.]
+Rich red beets are tender sweets. $6 \times 2$ in. carrot-shaped beets are easier to peel and slice than regular beets. #31107 Pkt \$3.50 Detroit Dark Red 🔾 🎏 🕏 60 days.
+1892.
+Developed from the popular variety Early Blood Turnip.]
+Widely adapted, very popular dark red beet.
+Dark green foliage has some red coloration.
+Use fresh or canned.
+Resistant to Downy Mildew.
+Excellent flavor. #31103 Pkt \$3.25; #31103E (28 g) \$7.25 EARLY WONDER TALL TOP OG \$\bigze\$ 50 days.
 [1911.]
 Used for early spring sowings, this versatile beet has choice tall tops for greens and small- to medium-size dark red roots for salads, pickles, borscht, or sliced for cooking.
-Plant spring or fall. #31104 Pkt \$3.00 LUTZ GREEN LEAF OG S S S (Winter Keeper) 76 days.
+Plant spring or fall. #31104 Pkt \$3.25

+LUTZ GREEN LEAF OG S 👺 0.
+(Winter Keeper) 76 days.
 One of the sweeter varieties available.
-An excellent keeper, a beet developed before the days of refrigerators.
+An excellent keeper; a beet developed before the days of refrigerators.
 Retains its sweetness and texture even when large (unlike most beets, which become woody when large), just peel off the thin skin.
-Fall > leaves are tender enough to use in salads.
-We've had problems finding good "true" seed for Lutz Green Leaf, Three Root Grex Early Wonder Tall Top
+Fall leaves are tender enough to use in salads.
+We've had problems finding good "true" seed for Lutz Green Leaf, but this is the good stuff - thanks to the fine folks at Uprising Seeds for sharing theirs! #31105 Pkt \$3.75

-THREE ROOT GREX OG S 54 days.
+THREE ROOT GREX OG S 🌞 54 days.
 [Alan Kapuler] Open-pollinated variety from a mix of beets with two shades of red and a really bright orange.
 Red roots are 3-4 in. and round, while orange roots are larger and more elongated.
 In our trials we saw 61% dark red, 32% medium red, and 7% orange.
-All produce abundant, sweet, delicious greens. #31111 Pkt \$3.50

-CYLINDRA 06 \gtrsim 55 days.
-[Danish heirloom.]
-Rich red beets are tender sweets.
-6×2 in. carrot-shaped beets are easier to peel and slice than regular beets. #31107 Pkt \$3.25 Broccoli Sprouting: Brassica oleracea var. italica; Heading: B. oleracea var. botrytis Culture: Culture of broccoli is similar to cabbage, but broccoli is more sensitive to hot weather.
+All produce abundant, sweet, delicious greens. #31111 Pkt \$3.95 Broccoli Sprouting: Brassica oleracea var. italica; Heading: B. oleracea var. botrytis Culture: Culture of broccoli is similar to cabbage, but broccoli is more sensitive to hot weather.
 (See Cabbage section for detailed cultural notes.)
 Start seeds indoors 4-5 weeks before transplanting out.
 Transplants should have at least 4 leaves.
 Transplant starting 1 month before last spring frost.
 (If seedlings experience 20°F or lower they may "button up" and only make tiny heads, because the plants will think that they've gone through a winter and that it's time to flower.)
 Broccoli does best in cooler weather - avoid maturing heads in deep summer heat.
 For fall crops start seed 10-12 weeks before the first hard freeze date, and transplant to garden after seedlings are well developed.
 Broccoli requires a steady supply of moisture in a well-drained fertile soil.
 Any temporary arrest of growth will adversely affect production and taste.
 Keep a deep layer of mulch on the soil during hot weather.
 Side-sprouting varieties have smaller central heads with many side sprouts, a feature that is useful for extended harvest.
 Plant in raised beds or rows 12-16 in. apart.
 Maturity Dates: Days to maturity are from transplanting.
 Add 25 days if from seed.
 Seed Savers: Broccoli will cross with Brussels sprouts, cabbage, cauliflower, kale, collards, and kohlrabi.
 Isolate by 1/8 mile for home use.
 For pure seed of small plantings isolate by 1/4 to 1/2 mile.
-Packet: Open-pollinated varieties, 2 g (about 625 seeds) sows 50 ft. direct seeded or 350 ft. as transplants.
-Hybrids, 0.3 g (about 58 seeds).
-CALABRESE 06 ∮∮∮ ≈ (Italian Green Sprouting) 58 days.
+Packet: Open-pollinated varieties, 2 g (about 625 seeds) sows 50 ft.

+58 days.
 [Brought to U.S. by Italian gardeners, introduced to seed trade 1914-'18.]
-Produces central head (3-6 in. diameter) plus many side shoots. #21101 Pkt \$3.00
+Produces central head (3-6 in. diameter) plus many side shoots. #21101